TheMorc/LS08-things/README.md

 * unpacked scripts.zip

 *and more!*
-## Game decryption passwords for scripts.zip or other encrypted files
+## Game decryption passwords
+- *used for scripts.zip or other encrypted files*

 `411S6R5772V673kT` password for most versions of the game

 `hcW1ypKJMePDkwqD` password for the demo version